jerome-trc/vileboom/README.md

   <summary>Heretic Support</summary>

 ### Heretic Support
-- DSDA-Doom includes demo-compatible support for heretic (all the demos stored on dsda are in sync).
+- Nyan Doom includes demo-compatible support for heretic (all the demos stored on dsda are in sync).
 - Heretic game logic should be set automatically if you use `HERETIC.WAD` as the iwad.
 If it doesn't work, please use the `-heretic` commandline option.
 This flips a switch in the engine that determines all the core game data.
 - Don't need to supply complevel (heretic is complevel 0 by necessity)
 - Known issues